NakWarsi/Simplified_RestSample/README.md

 # Simplified_RestSample

-This repo has two project samples:
+This repo has two sample projects:

 - **SampleWithLocalAPIs.sln** uses the apis created locally